-Evolutionary biologist and discoverer of the "Missing Link."
-Author of Your Inner Fish and The Universe Within.
+Evolutionary biologist and discoverer of the "Missing Link," and author of Your Inner Fish and The Universe Within

 Photo credit: John Weinstein